Net Worth

 Second Lawsuit

-More recently, in January 2024, Martyn’s flagship Zoo Culture gym in Encino, Los Angeles, was celebrating two years since its official relaunch.
+More recently, in January 2024, Martyn’s flagship Zoo Culture gym in Encino, Los Angeles, celebrated its two-year anniversary since its official relaunch.
 The event was open to the public, and when one guest, Charles Mancusco, attempted to reenter the premises, he claimed that Martyn’s security team violently assaulted him.
 In October of the same year, Mancusco filed a lawsuit against Martyn for undisclosed damages, alleging negligent hiring of security staff.
 Mancusco claims that during the event, Martyn, along with others, encouraged attendees to wrestle and use drugs, which created a chaotic atmosphere.

 According to the lawsuit, Martyn instructed his security to remove Mancusco, after which his head was allegedly smashed into a pole, which caused him to lose consciousness and sustain traumatic injuries.
-Since the lawsuit was filed, Martyn has made no official statements to confirm or deny the allegations.
+Since the lawsuit was filed, Martyn has made no official statements confirming or denying the allegations.
 As of today, the case remains ongoing, and it’s not yet clear what the implications will be for Martyn’s reputation and business.

 Noelle Levya Lawsuit

-Three years later, on January 24, 2023, Martyn’s business, BMFit Enterprises Inc., filed a commercial contract case against OnlyFans model Noelle Leyva for breach of contract.
+Three years later, on January 24, 2023, Martyn’s business, BMFit Enterprises Inc., filed a breach-of-contract lawsuit against OnlyFans model Noelle Leyva.
 It was alleged that Leyva had hired Martyn’s team to help her grow her Instagram and OnlyFans accounts.
 In return, she agreed to pay him around 25–30% of her net earnings; however, she suddenly stopped paying, despite a significant increase in her monthly income.

 As a result, Martyn reportedly sought over $1 million in damages from Leyva, who then posted a TikTok video explaining her side of the story and suggesting that the lawsuit against her had been dropped.
 However, court documents reportedly show that the case is still open, and with no public statement from Martyn, it’s unclear exactly what the status is.